TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 ![_config.yml]({{ site.baseurl }}/images/Introducing_Donut/ST_generate_and_copy.png)

-Because we don't know what processes will be available to inject into on-target, we will also generate a x86 PIC.
+Because we don't know what processes will be available to inject into on-target, we will also generate a x86 PIC just in case we need it.

 ![_config.yml]({{ site.baseurl }}/images/Introducing_Donut/ST_generate_and_copy_86.png)

-If you wanted to, you could use a staging server by providing the URL and copying the Donut Module to
+If you wanted to, you could use a staging server by providing the URL and copying the Donut Module to the specified location.

 ![_config.yml]({{ site.baseurl }}/images/Introducing_Donut/generate_URL.png)

 ### Choosing a Host Process

-Use ProcessManager, a sub project, to enumerate processes.
-ProcessManager enumerates all running processesm and makes a best effort to obtain information about them.
-It is specifically designed to be used for determining what process to inject / migrate into.
+Use ProcessManager, a sub-project provided in the donut repo, to enumerate processes.
+ProcessManager enumerates all running processes and makes a best effort to obtain information about them.
+It is specifically designed to aid in determining what process to inject / migrate into.
 The picture below demonstrates its general usage.

 ![_config.yml]({{ site.baseurl }}/images/Introducing_Donut/ProcessManager.jpg)